bookofproofs/bookofproofs.github.io/_sources/history/17th-century/bartholin.md

 * Bartholin's explanation was based on Descartes' theory of light along with his idea that there were two sets of "pores" in the crystal.
 * Bartholin also prepared for publication the observations of Tycho Brahe.
 * Bartholin is also famed for his medical work, in particular his introduction of quinine in the fight against malaria.
-* Some of his medical contributions were made in conjunction with his brother Thomas Bartholin who was a professor of anatomy at the University of Copenhagen from 1646 to 1661.
 * Thomas Bartholin founded the journal Acta medica et philosophica Hafniensia  to which Erasmus Bartholin contributed papers.

 Born 13 August 1625, Roskilde, Denmark.
 Died 4 November 1698, Copenhagen, Denmark.